China’s cities will soon be crawling with self-driving robotaxis

 Companies in China… are trying to do the black diamond, to use a skiing metaphor, and not a bunny hill.”

 Russo explains that AutoX and Didi are both aiming to demonstrate that the technology is safe and viable in densely populated areas by 2023.
 It’s a huge technical challenge, one that major American players like Waymo (from Google), Cruise, Argo.ai, and Zoox (acquired by Amazon) have yet to master.
 Russo says that some of those companies are running pilots in cities such as San Francisco, with a focus on low density road testing, often in defined “geofenced” areas.
-AutoX, which got its start in the Bay Area and has since moved its headquarters to Shenzhen, still has a strong Stateside presence with a team of over 100 R&D engineers.
+AutoX—which is headquartered in Hong Kong and recently opened an R&D center in Shenzhen—also has a strong Stateside presence with a team of over 100 R&D engineers.
 It is just the second company to receive a California Driverless Permit for robotaxis at speeds up to 45mph, after Waymo.

 Regardless, Russo says, “Companies in China are much more willing to take the experimental approach to solving problems in a live setting, not in a controlled setting” that is geofenced.